 Anthony focuses his practice on patent prosecution, trademark and copyright registration and drafting licensing and commercial agreements.
 Leveraging his mechanical engineering background and more than five years of work experience between the U.S. Patent and Trademark Office (USPTO) and the International Trade Commission (ITC), he also helps resolve patent disputes involving varied technologies including software and hardware, wireless communications, battery design, cloud computing, fibers and optical communication, optical engineering and design and vision and ophthalmic optics.

-I help manage and construct global IP portfolios for multi-national corporations across industries, including medical products, cloud computing systems and semiconductor design and manufacturing, among others.
+I help manage and construct global IP portfolios for multi-national corporations across industries, including manufacturing and design of composite materials, aerospace design, data analytic systems, medical products, cloud computing systems and semiconductor design and manufacturing, among others.
 When building a portfolio, I strive to minimize my client’s risk of litigation and maximize their potential for revenue generating cross-license agreements with competitors.

 I also help monetize my client’s IP.
 This entails working directly with in-house counsel to build and maintain a competitive portfolio that secures the company’s freedom to operate, provides lucrative licensing opportunities, enhances their assets value proposition and protects their most important technologies.